Elinor Klapp-Phipps Park

 Recreation Areas

-The park is home to two recreation areas.
-The Meadows Soccer Complex on Millers Landing Road serves as a youth and adult soccer facility, while the Meridian Park area has been developed as a multi-use youth sports complex.
+Two distinct recreation areas serve different community needs.
+The Meadows Soccer Complex on Millers Landing Road offers well-maintained fields for youth and adult soccer, while Meridian Park has developed into a versatile youth sports complex.

 Events and Activities

-In addition to its natural features, Elinor Klapp-Phipps Park hosts the annual Red Hills International Horse Trials, a prestigious equestrian event that attracts thousands of spectators each year.
-The park's varied terrain and well-maintained trails make it an ideal venue for this and other outdoor events.
+Beyond day-to-day recreation, the park hosts the annual Red Hills International Horse Trials, a prestigious equestrian event drawing thousands of spectators.
+The varied terrain and well-maintained trails create an ideal natural stadium for this and other outdoor competitions, including orienteering events.